lx1r/helpers/README.md

 `size_t len(void *ptr);`

-Returns the number of elements in a dynamic or an associative array.
+Returns the number of elements in a static, a variable-length, dynamically growable or an associative array.

 * `ptr` -  pointer to the dynamic or associative array